gi-bielefeld/sans/README.md

 ## Contact

-For any question, feedback, or problem, please feel free to file an issue on this Git repository or write an email and we will get back to you as soon as possible:
+For any question, feedback, or problem, please feel free to file an issue on this Git repository or write an email, and we will get back to you as soon as possible:
 [sans-service@cebitec.uni-bielefeld.de](mailto:sans-service@cebitec.uni-bielefeld.de).
 SANS is provided as a service of the [German Network for Bioinformatics Infrastructure (de.NBI)](https://www.denbi.de/).
 We would appreciate if you participate in the evaluation of SANS by completing this [very short survey](https://www.surveymonkey.de/r/denbi-service?sc=bigi&tool=sans).